dapittriandi/Taskist-tugas-harian/README.md

 # Taskist-tugas-harian
-first commit for Taskis, Taskist is aplication to do list for managing Task sort by category
+Taskist is aplication to do list for managing Task sort by category